HansaniKaumadi/smart-medibox/version1/README.md

 ---

-## Installation
+## ⚙️ Installation & Setup (Using Wokwi Simulator)

+1. Open the Wokwi project in your browser.
-1. Connect all hardware components as per the circuit diagram
+2. Ensure all components (ESP32, OLED, DHT22, buttons, buzzer, LED, etc.) are correctly connected as per the circuit diagram in the Wokwi workspace.
-2. Install the **Arduino IDE**
-3. Install the required libraries via **Library Manager**:
-   - Adafruit GFX Library
+3. In the **Wokwi code editor**, include the necessary libraries at the top of your code:
+   - `Adafruit GFX`
+   - `Adafruit SSD1306`
-   - Adafruit SSD1306
+   - `DHTesp`
-   - DHT sensor library for ESPx
-   - WiFi library (comes with ESP32 board package)
-4. Select your **ESP32 board** in the Arduino IDE
-5. Upload the code to your ESP32
+   - `WiFi` and `time.h` for NTP time sync
+4. Simulate the project by clicking the **Start Simulation** button.
+5. Use the virtual buttons to navigate the interface, set alarms, and test environmental monitoring features.

+> ✅ **Note**: No physical hardware or Arduino IDE installation is required when using Wokwi.
+All simulation happens in-browser.
 ---

 ## Usage Instructions